 – daddy retired and moved in here before they – my mother and father moved in here before we left for Massachusetts, and my mother was Sarah Lee Powell, born out at White Station, and her grandfather was the ambassador of the Falkland’s Island, which is at the southern tip of South America.

-Interviewer 1: Oh, yeah.
+Pat Faudry: Oh, yeah.

-Interviewee: And in the Smithsonian – now, the why I do not know, but in the Smithsonian Institute in Washington –
+Busby: And in the Smithsonian – now, the why I do not know, but in the Smithsonian Institute in Washington –

 [0:30:00]